fibonacid/react-suspence-chat-app/README.md

 AI Chatbots are a bit weird.
 When a user sends a message, its content is displayed instantaneously.
 In contrast, the chatbot's response requires an API request to be processed before any reply is displayed.

-This inbalance can be a bit confusing to work with.
+This imbalance can be a bit confusing to work with.
 Finding a way to handle both sync and async messages in a similar way is trivial.
 Thankfully, with [Suspense](https://react.dev/reference/react/Suspense) we can do it with ease.

 > The solution I'm proposing depends on some features that have not been released on a stable version of React yet.
 Use at your own risk.